October 2025 - Intercultural calendar

 - 2 October: Yom Kippur - Judaism

 - The "Day of Atonement" is observed with strict fasting.
 It is a day for people to ask God for forgiveness of their sins and forgive others.
-Biblical origins are found in Leviticus where a live goat ("scapegoat") over whose head Aaron confessed all the sins of the children of Israel was sent into the wilderness, bearing their sins.
+The day focuses on a process of introspection, repentance and return (Teshuvah) that is necessary to free oneself from guilt.

 - 5 October: Thanksgiving (Catholic, Protestant) - Christianity